ionut-c/killzakeyboard/README.md

 - THE Cookie overrides the SRS Cookie with 50503... value after playing a game, sound system fails.

 - Slower rendering/movment in Firefox (questionable, aditional testing required)
-- Silent Gap when loopping ogg files in Firefox (might be solved with wav files)
 - Levels end sooner than they should (suspecting enemy spawn system)
 - Suspicious Cookie Behaviour in Chrome - not creating cookies (might not apply anymore since THE Cookie, additional testing required).